The Witches (novel): Analysis

-Due to the complexity of The Witches and its departure from a typical Dahl novel, several academics have analyzed the work.
-One perspective offered by Castleton University professor James Curtis suggests that the rejection of the novel by parents is caused by its focus on “child-hate” and Dahl’s reluctance to shield children from such a reality.
+Due to the complexity of The Witches and its departure from a typical Dahl novel, several academics have analysed the work.
+One perspective offered by Castleton University professor James Curtis suggests that the rejection of the novel by parents is caused by its focus on "child-hate" and Dahl’s reluctance to shield children from such a reality.
 The scholar argues that the book showcases a treatment of children that is not actually worse than historical and modern examples; however, Dahl’s determination to expose to his young readers the truth can be controversial.
 Despite society occasionally making progress in its treatment of children, Curtis argues that different aspects of child-hate displayed in Dahl’s work are based on real world examples.
 As the boy’s grandmother informs him, the witches usually strike children when they are alone; Curtis uses this information from the novel to connect to the historical problem of child abandonment.
 As children have been maimed or killed due to abandonment, children are harmed by witches in the novel when they have been left alone.